minted/frontend-interview/README.md

 ## Developing

-To build javascript (and) watch, start webpack with:
+To build javascript (and watch), start webpack with:

 ```bash
 $ npm run build